We are located in Vestre Jakobselv, 20 kilometres outside Vadsø, Norway , Finnmark.

 Our farm is on the Varanger Peninsula, which is mainly national park; great for hiking.
 More specifically, we are situated immediately in front of one of Northern Norways best skitrails (Tana-Varanger), and there are excellent opportunities for fishing (especially salmon fishing) in a river within walking distance - also you will have to buy a fishing permit.
 Of course you will also be able to ride our horses.

-While we hope you know a bit about horses in advance, there is of course much room for you to learn more about horses, and everything you wish to know about sheep, gardening and fishing - aside from learning the culture of Northern Norway - and it's cuisine, if you choose to have dinner with us.
+While we hope you know a bit about horses in advance, there is of course much room for you to learn more about horses and gardening - aside from learning the culture of Northern Norway - and it's cuisine, if you choose to have dinner with us.

 In an average day, you will take out the horses in the morning, feed them and clean some of the boxes (we have 4 horses and 3 ponies in 6 boxes) and take turns with others to bring them in on the evenings.
 Twice weekly you will help with the elderly and handicapped who come here and also help care for the plants, though this is very small-scale.